ankile/Adversarial-Diffusion/README.md

 > Lars Ankile, Anna Midgley, Sebastian Weisshaar, Harvard University, 2022

 This repository contains the code to reproduce the experiments and results in the paper.
 For any questions, reach out to larsankile@g.harvard.edu or open an issue in the repo.
-Read the final report in the [PDF located in the repo](https://arxiv.org/pdf/2301.06871.pdf).
+If this seems interesting, please [read the paper](https://arxiv.org/pdf/2301.06871.pdf).

 **Abstract**